Policies for Students with Disabilities

 Note-taker Accommodation Policy

-- SDS will assist in providing note-taker services for students who are eligible under Intake guidelines.
+- DS will assist in providing note-taker services for students who are eligible under Intake guidelines.
 Eligible students must complete a Faculty Notification Form each semester to request services.
-It is the student’s obligation to contact SDS with any schedule changes as soon as possible.
+It is the student’s obligation to contact DS with any schedule changes as soon as possible.

 - Note-taker services are meant to supplement your own notes and will only be provided if you attend class that day.

-- If students have any problems with receiving their notes from the note-taker, or have problems reading the notes, they are responsible for bringing these issues to SDS office to be resolved.
+- If students have any problems with receiving their notes from the note-taker, or have problems reading the notes, they are responsible for bringing these issues to DS office to be resolved.

 - The Faculty Notification letter will provide three options for the professor to provide a note-taker accommodation: